richClubb/auto_extractor/README.md

 # Requirements

-* Ability to turn the main dust extractor on and off
+* Ability to turn the main dust extractor on and off with overrun after the machine is turned off.
 * Ability to control the blast gates for each of the machines
 * Extensible to new machines should work for 10+ machines
 * Open-source hardware and software